loopbackio/loopback.io/pages/en/lb3/index.md

 LoopBack 2.0 is now the [LTS release](/doc/en/contrib/Long-term-support.html).
 " %}

-## Upgrading to version 3.0
+## Install LoopBack tools

+Install the LoopBack command-line interface (CLI) tool to create and modify LoopBack apps

-To upgrade to LoopBack 3.0, simply enter this command:
+To install the LoopBack CLI tool, enter this command:

 ```
-npm install -g strongloop
+npm install -g loopback-cli
 ```

+For more information, see [Installation](Installation).

+## Upgrading an existing StrongLoop installation to version 3.0

-For more information, see [Updating to the latest version](Updating-to-the-latest-version.html).
+For instructions to upgrade existing StrongLoop installation, see [Updating to the latest version](Updating-to-the-latest-version.html).

 ## Migrating your app to version 3.0